Continual Learning of Context-dependent Processing in Neural Networks: Orthogonal Weights Modification (OWM)

-To have a comparison to human's ability in continuously forming new conceptual categories, we tested the performance of OWM in learning handwritten Chinese characters sequentially.
-In total there are 3755 characters forming the level I vocabulary, which constitutes more than $99\%$ of the usage frequency in written Chinese literature \cite{Liu2010} (see Fig.~\ref{OWM in CHW}A for exemplars).
-We found that, combined with a pre-trained feature extractor (Table ~\ref{performance of various datasets}), a classifier trained with OWM could learn to recognize all 3755 characters sequentially, resulted in the final recognition accuracy of $93\%$ across all classes (Table \ref{performance of various datasets}), which was very close to human's performance in recognizing handwritten Chinese characters ($\sim96\%$) \cite{Yin2013}.
-Considering the fact that humans learn those characters over years and that their learning necessarily contains revising, these results suggest that our method endows neural networks with the human level ability in continuously learning new mappings between sensory features and class labels.

-In the results mentioned above, pre-trained feature extractors were used to provide the feature vectors for the OWM-trained classifier.
-Next, we examined whether the classifier can learn categories that the feature extractor has never seen before.
-The results shown in Fig.~\ref{OWM in CHW}B indicate that the answer was affirmative.
-For example, the feature extractor trained with randomly selected 500 characters (out of 3755, less than $15\%$ of categories) could already support the classifier to sequentially learn the remaining 3255 characters with near $80\%$ accuracy (the chance level is $1/3255$), demonstrating that the network could sequentially learn new categories it has never encountered.
-This would remove the usual distinction between the training and testing phases for DNN, allowing the system's capacity to keep increasing with more interactions with the environments.
+In the results mentioned above, feature extractors pre-trained by the complete training sets in corresponding tasks were used to provide the feature vectors for the OWM-trained classifier.
+We next examined whether the classifier can learn categories on which the feature extractor has not been trained.
+Results were in the affirmative, as shown in Fig.~\ref{OWM in CHW}b.
+For example, the feature extractor trained with 500 randomly selected Chinese characters (out of 3,755, less than $15\%$ of categories) could already support the classifier to sequentially learn the remaining 3,255 characters with near $80\%$ accuracy (chance level of $1/3,255$), demonstrating that the network could sequentially learn new categories not previously encountered.
+However, we note that a higher degree of pre-taining was associated with better performance (Fig. \ref{OWM in CHW}b and c), indicating the importance of training the feature extractor on as various classes as possible.

-Another important question is how quickly the OWM-trained classifier can learn.
-In Fig.~\ref{OWM in CHW}C, we showed that it needed very small sample size to learn new mappings.
-For Chinese characters, a single sample for individual classes in sequential training could already increase the performance to be well above $50\%$ (chance level $\le0.05\%$), and $\sim10$ samples per class were enough to approach the learning plateau.
-These results demonstrate an impressive speed of learning for the system, which would allow it to continuously form new categories not from seeing a large number of training samples, but from just a few encounters with the members of individual categories.